This document describes how to enter Developer mode and enable unknown resources so that you can load Android apps on your Google Chromebook.

 - Invoke Recovery mode by pressing and holding the Esc and Refresh (F3) keys, then pressing the Power button.

-- When the Recovery screen appears, press Ctrl+D. There's no prompt for this action, so you must simply complete it.
+- When the Recovery screen appears, press Control+D. There's no prompt for this action, so you must simply complete it.
 Afterwards, you are prompted to confirm and reboot into Developer mode.

 If you see one of the following screens when you turn on your device, you've successfully entered Developer mode:

-Note: To skip the OS loading screen, either wait 30 seconds or press Ctrl+D, and your Chromebook continues starting.
+Note: To skip the OS loading screen, either wait 30 seconds or press Control+D, and your Chromebook continues starting.

 Enable Unknown Sources